vijaynr/cv/README.md

     - [ ] PDF should be the default format for the document produced.
 The resulting document must be a valid resume that adheres to best resume guidelines.
     - [ ] `--format` - A subcommand necessary to provide options for multiple output formats.
 For example, the user may want their resume in DOCX or DOC format.
     - [ ] `--style` - A subcommand necessary to offer options for creating documents with different styles.
 There should be at least 2 or 3 predefined styles to choose from, and these styles must be customizable.
-- [ ] Finalize the libraries and tech stack that needs to be used.
+- [x] Finalize the libraries and tech stack that needs to be used.
+  - [x] Which language to use?
+  - [x] What libraries to use?

 ## Tech Stack

 - Language
-  - zig
+  - java
 - Libraries
+  - Java
-  - zig-yaml/ymlz - to parse yaml files
+    - Snakeyaml - to parse yaml files
-  - ? - to create html file
+    - j2html - to create html file
-  - ? - to parse css files
+    - ph-css - to parse css files
-  - ? - to convert html to pdf file
+    - openpdf - to convert html to pdf